vaaski/telegram-ytdl/README.md

   | `OPENAI_API_KEY`        | Your OpenAI API key (optional, used for auto-translation)                                                                                      |

 - Run `docker compose up -d` in the folder you created.
+- You can put a cookies.txt file into the `./vaaski-telegram-ytdl` directory to be picked up automatically by the bot.
+- The `./vaaski-telegram-ytdl` directory will also house a `saved-translations.json` file if you've set up auto-translation.

 If you have any problems with hosting feel free to contact me or open an issue.